blog

 Furthermore, it remains important for venue staff to be aware of and comply with the Responsible Service of Alcohol (RSA) laws set by each state and territory.
 Although the court in this case found that the Hotel staff could not have reasonably identified that the assailant was intoxicated, this does not absolve venue operators and staff from their duty of care to take reasonable steps to control the sale of liquor and minimise harm.
 This includes harm inflicted by other patrons, where the venue is licensed to serve alcohol.

-Ultimately, it remains critical that hospitality operators ensure staff and security contractors/labor hire have the appropriate training to ensure that they are in the best possible position to defend any potential claims of negligence or fines that may be imposed by the relevant state or territory due to RSA.
+Ultimately, it remains critical that hospitality operators ensure staff and security contractors/labour hire have the appropriate training to ensure that they are in the best possible position to defend any potential claims of negligence or fines that may be imposed by the relevant state or territory due to RSA.

 Full verdict here: Van Rullen v Royal Melbourne Hotel & Anor [2024] VCC 1568 (15 October 2024) (austlii.edu.au)